-An independent qualified reserves evaluator has evaluated and reviewed the Corporation's reserves data and contingent and prospective resources data.
-The reports of the independent qualified reserves evaluator is presented in Schedule "A" to the Annual Information Form of the Corporation for the year ended December 31, 2023 (the "AIF").
+An independent qualified reserves evaluator has evaluated and reviewed the Corporation's reserves data, contingent resources data and prospective resources data.
+The report of the independent qualified reserves evaluator is presented in Schedule "A" to the Annual Information Form of the Corporation for the year ended December 31, 2024 (the "AIF").